apache/nuttx/configs/sama5d3x-ek/README.txt

      Mem:     268430800       6864  268423936  268423936
      nsh>

+   Disabling debug and forcing either of the two debug outputs above also eliminates the problem.
+Replacing the debug output with a delay does not solve the problem.
 This needs some further investigation and a little TLC.

 5) HSCMI TX DMA support is currently commented out.